The

 because the TV cable is nailed to the house which both blocks and

 drains away a lot of the MW radio signal.
-It is much better
+It is much better if you

-there are other interesting ways to get an aerial and earth.
+other interesting ways to get an aerial and earth.

 Farm and Other Fences